ropensci/roweb3/content/commcalls/2020-12-16/index.md

 - 33:45 Karthik Ram
 - 41:32 Q & A

+See below for speaker bios and resources including collaborative notes from the call.

 There is no one-size-fits-all protocol for depositing your research data into a public repository in a way that maximizes its reuse and citation.
 We've assembled a panel that will help you understand the issues and opportunities for developing new tools and documentation.